goombalab/goombalab.github.io/_posts/2025-06-09-improving-length-generalization.md

 </div>

 <div style="text-align: justify; margin-bottom: 1em;">
 Ideally, in the case of text modeling we would like the model to pay attention to the recent context, and not focus too much on tokens that are too far away.
 But how can we quantify this behavior?
-We introduce <strong>Effective Remembrace</strong> to measure <strong>how much an autoregressive is "effectively" remembering previous tokens</strong>.
+We introduce <strong>Effective Remembrace</strong> to measure <strong>how much an autoregressive model is "effectively" remembering previous tokens</strong>.
 Denote by $q(\cdot \| \text{context})$ the probabilities that an autoregressive sequential model outputs for the next token given a context.
 Then, we define:
 </div>
 <div style="text-align: center;">
  $ \text{EffRem}_T(t) = d(q(\cdot | x[0:T],q(\cdot | x[t:T])) $